liyuanhe211/Chemical_Kinetics_Calculator/README.md

 ### Usage

 Fill in the known values for the equations.
 Leave blank the unkonwns.
-If the number of parameters are sufficient, the calculate button will be available.
+If the number of parameters are sufficient, the `Calculate` button will be available.
 Click it to get the values you left blank.

 For example, you can calculate: